jongs/jongs.github.io/_posts/2021-01-27-rates-0f-absoption.md

 tags: science
 ---

-The value we assigned to things or actions depends in part on how we use them.
+The value we assign to things or actions depends in part on how we use them.

 Killing is a terrible thing unless it is for self-defense.
 Lying is no good, but it can indeed be very good if used to save someone’s life.
 Drugs, TV, computer code, and many other things are valued depending on what use we make of them.